murkl/arch-os/installer/README.md

 The upload is the `share-config` task: a `confirm:` opening on **no**, asked immediately after the page that says the installation is finished.
-There is no setting for it anywhere — a switch among the answers would collect the consent an hour before there was anything to consent to.
+There is no setting for it anywhere: a switch among the answers would collect the consent an hour before there was anything to consent to.
 Say no and nothing is sent.

 What goes up is the answer file with its own `ARCH_OS_CONFIG_*` lines stripped.
-The password is not in it — the runtime never writes a secret down — but the host name, the user name, the disk and the language are. **Anybody holding the address can read it.**
+The password is not in it (the runtime never writes a secret down), but the host name, the user name, the disk and the language are. **Anybody holding the address can read it.**